Ranajit305/Task-Manager/README.md

 Run the backend:
   npm run dev
    The server will run at http://localhost:5000

-Setup the Frontend
+## Setup the Frontend
   cd frontend
   npm install

-Create a .env file inside /frontend folder:

 VITE_BACKEND_URL=http://localhost:5000